What is company culture?

 Increased revenue

-Engaged employees help drive business results and company growth.
+Engaged employees help drive business success and company growth.
 According to a Gallup report, highly engaged teams show 21% greater profitability than those who are not.

 Types of corporate culture